Førde Airport, Øyrane: History

 Andreas Hjelmeland established Førdefly in 1966 as the second airline based in Sogn og Fjordane.
 Førdefly never received a concession to operate scheduled services; instead it flew a daily charter flight to Bergen Airport.
 The airline established a water aerodrome at Øyrane at the mouth of the river Jølstra.
 The aerodrome had a passenger and freight terminal, a quay, a hangar and a control tower.
 The municipality received permission from the Ministry of Transport and Communications in mid 1970 to operate a municipal airport, and chose to use the terminal facilities operated by Førdefly.
 Construction of the runway cost 1.3 million Norwegian krone and the first aircraft landed on the strip on 14 July 1970.
 Scheduled services commenced on 1 July 1971, the same day as Florø Airport, Sogndal Airport, Haukåsen, and Ørsta–Volda Airport, Hovden, also opened.

 From before the airport was built it was evident that the location was not well suited, and planning of an alternative location for the airport began in 1968.
 The main concern was that the airport lacked an instrument landing system and could thus only be used during daylight and good weather.
 The first alternative location proposal was for Langelandsåsen, but was discarded by the Civil Aviation Administration because of the poor weather conditions.
 Later proposals were Espelandsmyrene and then Alværa on the Sognefjord.
 By 1972, the CAA had concluded that there probably was not a suitable location for an airport near Førde and recommended that the town instead by served by Florø Airport, located 70 km away.

-Bringelandsåsen, located 16 km south of town, in the neighboring municipality of Gaular, was proposed by the CAA in 1974.
+Bringelandsåsen, located 16 km south of town, in the neighboring Gaular Municipality, was proposed by the CAA in 1974.
 Plans were developed, and in 1983 the Ministry of Transport and Communications recommended that Øyrane be closed and replaced with an all-new airport at Bringeland.
 Construction started in 1985 and the new airport opened on 31 August 1986, taking over all scheduled traffic.
 The helicopter operator Airlift was established in 1986 and was based at Øyrane until 1988, when it also moved to Bringeland.
 The terminal building at Øyrane remains, including the control tower and wharfs, although the runway and taxiway have been demolished to make way for industry.
 A small part of the runway close to the marina remains as a parking lot.